ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 - In a production environment, you can use the tag `X.Y.Z` so that auto-updates happen when a new vulnerability fix is released.
 - For highly regulated environments, you should use the tag `X.Y.Z-<date>.[hash]`.
 Notice that you will have to check periodically for vulnerability fixes, patches, and minor version releases to keep the agent free of issues.

+The logging Aaent auto-updates happen when you restart the logging pod.
+It is your responsibility to restart the pods periodically in order for agent updates to occur within the scope specified by the tag.
+{: important}

 ### Stable and latest tags (deprecated)